tlaplus/vscode-tlaplus/README.md

 <img src="https://raw.githubusercontent.com/tlaplus/vscode-tlaplus/master/resources/images/screencast.gif" width="800" height="auto">

 ## Documentation

+## TLC Coverage

+- Use the `TLC Coverage` status bar item to toggle inline TLC source coverage heatmaps in `.tla` files.
+- Use `TLA+: Show TLC Coverage Inspector` to review the latest TLC run as grouped `Uncovered`, `Rare`, `Covered`, and `Hot` actions and jump to source.
+- Use `TLA+: Visualize simulation coverage` for `.ndjson` simulation coverage files.
+It is separate from TLC source coverage.

 [The project's Wiki](https://github.com/tlaplus/vscode-tlaplus/wiki) provides information on how to install, configure and use the extension.